ki-zeitalter/private-ai-chat/README.md

 - Chat UI with the look and feel of well known chats
 - Formatted output
 - Images + Files
+- Custom AI assistants with code interpreter and retrieval

 It uses the fantastic chat component [Deep Chat](https://github.com/OvidijusParsiunas/deep-chat)

+# Disclaimer
+This is a demo application I use to learn the concepts and the technologies.
+I'll do plenty of refactorings and changes, so don't expect a stable version.
+Sometimes I just throw everything away and start from scratch.

+Some concepts are just placeholders and not fully implemented.
+For example I add a generated user id to the requests, so this is kind of a preparation for an authentication scheme.
+You might for example add some kind of JWT token to the requests instead of the simple user id.

+Consider this as a inspiration for your own projects.
+I'm happy to get feedback and suggestions.
+Contributions are of course welcome.

+And of course feel free to use the code for your own projects.

 # Getting started